Is Anatidaephobia a Real Condition?

 One of the most common conditions treated by psychologists is anxiety.
 It generally involves feelings of worry, nervousness, or unease associated with a sense of uncertainty about the outcome of a situation.
 While it’s common for people to feel nervous or fearful about a variety of circumstances in their lives, when these feelings interfere with one’s daily functioning, it’s recommended to find a psychotherapist who can help with treatment.

 There are many different kinds of anxiety diagnoses, but those that receive a disproportionate amount of attention, particularly in the media are specific phobias.
-One such phobia is thought to be anatidaephobia.
+Those who came up with anatidaephobia intended for it to be classified as a specific phobia along with other seemingly unique phobias.

-While to some, this may sound as legitimate a phobia as coulrophobia (fear of clowns), it is actually a fictional phobia that was made up for a cartoon comic by Gary Larson in his cartoon series, The Far Side.
-It then picked up interest when a writer named Tammy Duffey wrote a satirical article regarding the symptoms and treatment of anatidaephobia which was accompanied by an ad for Aflac, an insurance company that has a duck “watching over” its customers.
+While to some, this may sound as legitimate a phobia as coulrophobia (fear of clowns), it is, in fact, a fictional phobia that was made up for a cartoon comic by Gary Larson in his cartoon series, The Far Side.
+It then picked up interest when a writer named Tammy Duffey wrote a satirical article regarding the symptoms and treatment of anatidaephobia which was accompanied by an ad for the insurance provider Aflac, that has a duck “watching over” its customers.

 This humorous article led the internet world to question this phobia’s accuracy and led to a lot of debates about its origin.
 However, it is indeed a fake phobia.
 Anatidaephobia has now become a satirical phobia that is joked about in videos and threads on social media networks but has no scientific or medical support for being an actual mental health disorder.